Corvusoft/restq/documentation/DESIGN.md

 ### Callback

-Represents a functor with variable parameters and return; this is used to help illustrate the design without introducing unnecassary complexity.
+Represents a functor with variable parameters and return; this is used to help illustrate the design without introducing unnecessary complexity.

 ```
 +-----------------+
 |   <<typedef>>   |